 When all that generation had been gathered to their fathers, another generation arose after them who did not know the Lord nor the work which He had done for Israel.
 Judges 2:10

 We see the same pattern through the reign of the kings.
-One king destroyed all the idols and followed God with all his heart while his son reverted back to worshiping idols and doing everything evil more than the previous generations.
+One king destroyed all the idols, following God with all his heart.
+Meanwhile, his son reverted back to worshiping idols and doing everything evil more than the previous generations.